-Each ‘instance’ type includes 5GB of free SSD storage for any attached virtual disk.
+Each app gets 10GB of free SSD storage for any attached virtual disk.

 The used total space is calculated and billed daily.
 Each GB above the maximum gets billed at $0.016/GB/day (~$0.50/GB/month).

-Now, if you have a DEV instance with 7GB of total disk space used during the month, without any change, it is easy to calculate that you will be billed $1 for the additional space used.
+Now, if you have an app with 12GB of total disk space used during the month, without any change, it is easy to calculate that you will be billed $1 for the additional space used.

-If you used 7GB during the first week, then only 4GB for the rest of the month, you will only be billed $0.224 for the seven days you used an additional 2GB.
+If you used 12GB during the first week, then only 4GB for the rest of the month, you will only be billed $0.224 for the seven days you used an additional 2GB.

 Most applications don’t need to use more than 5GB, and you can see the total space used by your application from the ‘Settings’ page but, keep in mind that this data is not in real-time and updated daily.

-Remember that FlashDrive includes a private registry and the disk space used by the container itself doesn’t count against this quota, which means that only the files inside your virtual disks will count.
+Remember that FlashDrive includes a private registry and the disk space used by the app itself doesn’t count against this quota, which means that only the files inside your virtual disks will count.

 If your app record heavy logs from its activity inside the container and you need to access them regularly, we recommend using a virtual disk instead of a container’s space.
 A container itself is limited to 40GB of space in any case, and running out of disk space will cause your application to crash.